QUB Teaching Awards 2024

-The Teaching Awards scheme is now closed for 2021.
-Details on QUB Teaching Awards 2022 scheme will be posted here in due course.
+The Teaching Awards scheme for 2024 will opening shortly.
+Further details will be provided here in due course.

 The Teaching Awards scheme was established to encourage and reward the development of learning and teaching practices and learning support practices that have led to particularly effective/worthwhile learning.
 The Teaching Awards Scheme is a competitive process and normally up to 10 Teaching Awards are available.
 A prize of £1000 will be awarded to each successful individual or team.
 The prize will be paid into a dedicated School account for the exclusive use of the winning team or individual for professional development purposes.

 The application forms and Notes for Guidance for Teaching Awards 2023 are provided below.